 In the normal situation, a reflex increase in heart rate will occur to compensate for the peripheral pooling of blood.
-However, in neurogenic shock, the sympathetic pathways to the heart are blocked or damaged by trauma, resulting in a bradycardia.
+However, in neurogenic shock, blocked sympathetic pathways fail to check bradycardia.
+Consequently, patients suffer from instability in blood pressure, heart rate, and temperature regulation.

 The surroundings leading to shock are very important in making the diagnosis.

-- Hypotension – Decrease in Blood Pressure
+- Hypotension – Decrease in blood pressure

 - Bradycardia – Slow heart rate